yrdsb-peths/final-greenfoot-project-Adrian400811/README.md

 e to toggle autoshoot

 ## Goal
-not designed yet
+Freeplay: no ending
+Challenge mode: reach lv10 with shortest time

 ## Install
-First install Greenfoot on your machine, then clone the repository, and double-click on project.greenfoot
+1. Install Greenfoot on your machine
+2. Clone the repository
+3. Double-click on project.greenfoot

 ## Standalone jar
 Later in release page, not now.